chuang93/vue-components-apps/README.md

 1. Vue CLI v3 does not work with Sass Loader v8, it has been manually downgraded to v7 until Vue CLI 4 is released.

+### Other Deveelopment Notes

+Currently using the absolute path from i.e 'src/[PATH]' doesnt work in import statements. for now use relative path resolution i.e './[PATH]'